ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 Why use Gaussian and no other function ?
 Because it is circles and counts each contribution of each pixel according to its distance

+We use this method before applying each of the following methods.

-### Laplacian of Gaussian
+#### Laplacian of Gaussian

 We then get an image $L(x,y)=g(x,y)*f(x,y)$ that is the convolution of the Gaussian with the original image.
 To compute the edge, you compute the Laplacian of the new image.
 This allows to find at which rate pixels are changing.

 Why blurring is necessary ?
 Raw images contain noise, and taking second derivatives (like the Laplacian does) can amplify that noise.